juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Groups/Groups.md

 ### Commercial
 Commercial groups include corporations, guilds, banks, and other businesses.
 ### General
 Groups not accounted for by the other group types.
+These might include clubs, or some academic organizations.
 ### Political
 Political groups include governments, civic groups, political parties, and any other politically-focused polity.
 ### Religious